Shin-Etsu Group Corporate Mission Statement

 - 5. Will strive to respect human dignity, assure equality in employment opportunities and support the self-fulfillment of our employees.

 - 6. Will appropriately disclose information in a timely manner.

 - 7. Will carry out trustworthy corporate activities that are based on the integrity of the Group's ethical values.

 CSR Promotion Initiatives

-The Group believe that it is the social responsibility of the Group to contribute to our stakeholders, such as shareholders, investors, customers, business partners, local communities and employees.
+The Group believes that it is the social responsibility of the Group to contribute to our stakeholders, such as shareholders, investors, customers, suppliers, local communities and employees.

 CSR Organizational Chart

-Outline of the Corporate Mission Statement, Basic CSR Policy, and the Shin-Etsu Group's activities
+Outline of the Business Principle, Basic CSR Policy, and the Shin-Etsu Group’s activities

 (related to CSR)